MicrosoftDocs/xamarin-docs/docs/android/platform/renderscript.md

 An Allocation will contain one or more [Android.Renderscripts.Elements](https://developer.xamarin.com/api/type/Android.Renderscripts.Element/).
 Elements are a specialized type that describe data in each Allocation.
-The Element types of the output Allocation must match the the types of the input Element.
+The Element types of the output Allocation must match the types of the input Element.
 When executing, a Renderscript will iterate over each Element in the input Allocation in parallel, and write the results to the output Allocation.
 There are two types of Elements: